|

 was Viktor Sheiman, previously Head of the Presidential Administration,

+and reportedly a close associate of President Lukashenka.
 The dismissals occurred shortly after an anonymous letter appeared

 in Belarus' small independent news media on 20 November 2000, alleged